connexcs/docs/ratecard-new.md

 6. Click Advanced
-7. Change the Presentation to Inter/Intra/Indet under Force Presentation If you wish to enable LRN on the provider card you can do so from the Dialling option
+7. Change the Presentation to Inter/Intra/Indet under Force Presentation If you wish to enable LRN on the customer card you can do so from the Dialling option

+8. Select the provider cards under Dynamic routing, you can select more than one provider.

-8. Click Save
+9. Click Save

   ![alt text][customer-card-2]

-9. Click Upload> Upload> browse and select the rate card file
+10. Click Upload> Upload> browse and select the rate card file

   ![alt text][customer-card-3]
   ![alt text][provider-card-4]

-10. Click on the file name that you just uploaded from the list.
+11. Click on the file name that you just uploaded from the list.

   ![alt text][provider-card-7]

-11. Map the rate card fields against the system fields.
+12. Map the rate card fields against the system fields.

  ![alt text][map-giff]